-(b) Precision matrix using 11 pedestrian joints.
+(b) Classification results computed from 11 pedestrian joints.

-Table 5.1: Activity recognition results using body poses and displacements.
+Table 5.1: Classification results computed when pedestrian observations composed of body poses and displacements are used.

 As claimed in Section 4.1, the pedestrian displacements help to increase the activity recognition accuracy since the only consideration of the body pose would not enable to determine whether a pedestrian is moving or not.
-This statement is confirmed when these last outcomes are compared with the activity recognition results accomplished when observations composed solely of body poses or displacements are considered.
+This statement is confirmed when these last outcomes are compared with the activity recognition results computed when observations composed solely of body poses or displacements are considered.
 The confusion matrices for the first case are summarised in Table 5.2 and the results based on the displacements are shown in Table 5.3.